This road trip planner explores off-the-beaten-track locales with hidden gems throughout the Kingdom.

 By Risa Gambhir

 Bangkok has no limits when it comes to what the city offers; we have Michelin-starred restaurants, world-class bars and lounges, majestic temples and much more!
 Nevertheless, Bangkok is hectic and landlocked.
 This means a trip to the beach becomes a great excuse to sneak away from all your work troubles… and the Bangkok traffic.
 From breathtaking beaches to the notorious nightlife to mesmerising mountains, Thailand has got it all.
-This road trip planner explores off-the-beaten-track locales with hidden gems throughout the Kingdom.

 First Stop: Samut Prakan and Chonburi